astravant/digital-garden-jekyll/_notes/daily-notes.md

 # April 2, 2021

 - You are being challenged for a reason.
 Without challenges or challengers we remain weak and incapable of accomplishing our destiny.
-- Be very careful what you attach your identity to - this is the ego at play.
+- Be very careful of what you attach your identity to - this is the ego at play.
 It wants to be attached to things (anything) to feel a sense of identity.

 # March 31, 2021